 Check-in for your cruise at Port of Piraeus.
 Norwegian Cruise Line’s ships are equipped with all the amenities you would want or need on vacation.

-Settle into your cabin, unpack your suitcase, take time to explore and familiarize yourself with the cruise ship before heading to the buffet restaurant for lunch.
+Settle into your cabin, put away your packing in the ample wardrobe space, then take time to explore and familiarize yourself with the cruise ship before heading to the buffet restaurant for lunch.

 Don’t forget to get up on the top deck in time for the sail-away party for a view of Athens as you leave port.